-\ For this document, the term "Native American" is used with the understanding that it could say "American Indian."
+^{} For this document, the term "Native American" is used with the understanding that it could say "American Indian."

-- > Students will locate the complex societies and civilizations of the Mayas, Aztecs, and Incas on a map, and students will determine when these societies and civilizations occurred. - > Students will investigate the characteristics of the Mayas, Aztecs, and Incas, noting similarities and differences. - 5.2b Complex societies and civilizations adapted to and modified their environment to meet the needs of their people. - > Students will compare how the Mayas, Aztecs, and Incas adapted to and modified their environment to meet the needs of the people, examining the clothing, farming, shelter, and transportation systems for each. - 5.2c Political states can take different forms, such as city-states and empires.
-A city-state is comprised of a city with a government that controls the surrounding territory, while an empire is a political organization developed when a single, supreme authority conquers other geographic and/or cultural regions beyond its initial settlements. - > Students will compare and contrast political states of the Maya and the Aztec, noting the territories that they controlled, the type of rule each had, and how the ruler attempted to unify the people. - 5.3 EUROPEAN EXPLORATION AND ITS EFFECTS: Various European powers explored and eventually colonized the Western Hemisphere.
+Students will investigate the characteristics of the Mayas, Aztecs, and Incas, noting similarities and differences.

+5.2b Complex societies and civilizations adapted to and modified their environment to meet the needs of their people.

+Students will compare how the Mayas, Aztecs, and Incas adapted to and modified their environment to meet the needs of the people, examining the clothing, farming, shelter, and transportation systems for each.

+5.2c Political states can take different forms, such as city-states and empires.
+A city-state is comprised of a city with a government that controls the surrounding territory, while an empire is a political organization developed when a single, supreme authority conquers other geographic and/or cultural regions beyond its initial settlements.

+Students will compare and contrast political states of the Maya and the Aztec, noting the territories that they controlled, the type of rule each had, and how the ruler attempted to unify the people.

+5.3 EUROPEAN EXPLORATION AND ITS EFFECTS: Various European powers explored and eventually colonized the Western Hemisphere.
 This had a profound effect on Native Americans and led to the transatlantic slave trade.